C# Notes

 Checking for null

-I’ve seen it suggested to use pattern matching: foo is object and foo is null. == can be overridden.
+I’ve seen it suggested to use pattern matching: foo is not null. == can be overridden.

 You can also use foo is { } which will generate a compile-time error if foo’s type is not nullable, which is nice, but goodness that syntax.